Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 2 November 2024 11.29.55 UTC
+- WIB: Sabtu, 2 November 2024 12.26.02 UTC
-- WITA: Sabtu, 2 November 2024 12.29.55 UTC
+- WITA: Sabtu, 2 November 2024 13.26.02 UTC
-- WIT: Sabtu, 2 November 2024 13.29.55 UTC
+- WIT: Sabtu, 2 November 2024 14.26.02 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"Friends are like money in the bank, longer you keep them, the more they are worth!!!"

-Kategori: motivational
+Kategori: friendship